 Trailheads at Sharon Avenue and the Nara Nature Preserve – both with warming shelters and waxing facilities; lighted trails.
 Trails are groomed regularly as necessary for both skating and traditional skiing and provide lighting for evening skis.
 There are also 24k of recreation trails for fat tire biking and 35 km of ungroomed snowshoe trails.
 Daily and/or season passes required for non-students.
 Ski rental is available at the Student Development Complex.
 Some trails open to hiking/biking in summer.
 Ski rental, lodging, dining, shops, and services nearby.
 Open year-round.
 South of Houghton off US-41, trailhead is off MacInnes Drive near the SDC.
-(906) 487-2578
+For more information, call (906) 487-2578.

 A XC skier admiring the scenic beauty at Swedetown Recreation Area

 Chassell Classic Trails are a private trail system maintained by volunteers from the Chassell Recreation Club who groom the trails for the traditional skier.
 Your donations are needed to keep it maintained and can be placed in the donation pipe at the Heritage Center.
 The 5k Lower Trail and the 5k Paradise Loop are both easy to intermediate.
 A warming hut is located at the ice rink next to the Heritage Center.
 Some sections open to non-motorized use in summer.
 Lodging, dining, shops, and services nearby.
 Parking is available 1 block west of US-41 in Chassell on Hancock Street at the Chassell Heritage Center and on Archambeau Road.